peteamiri/Tutorials/SalesForce/CertNote2.md

 # Organization Setup - 1%

+Generally the Company Profile set up is the first step.
+You can find the "Company Profile" Menu selection under the Administration Menu;

 ![Admin Menu](./image/Company_Profile_Menu.PNG)

 The first step in SalesForce setup could be setting up The Company Profile.
 This can be done from the menu selection.